New York Institute of Technology School of Management: Academics

 New York Institute of Technology is chartered by the board of regents of the University of the State of New York.

 The NYIT School of Management offers graduate degrees, including Master of Business Administration degree (M.B.A.) and Master of Science degree in Risk Management (M.S.R.M), among others.
 The school also offers many undergraduate degrees, including in business administration, finance, management, and marketing at its overseas campuses in United States, Canada, and China.
 The School of Management also collaborates with multiple colleges and universities worldwide, offering joint programs, dual degrees, summer study programs, study abroad options, and faculty and student exchange.
-The NYIT SOM emphasis is on the combination of business and technology to solve complex problems involving decision making and resource allocation.
-The Master of Business Administration degree, a general management version, and specialized concentrations in business analytics, finance, marketing, operations and supply chain management offers candidates the opportunity to prepare themselves in a wide variety of areas for administrative posts in the business world.
-The School of Management Faculty is as varied as the global mosaic of world regions in which contemporary business operates.
-They teach global business strategies and techniques based on their intimate knowledge of cultures, social dynamics and infrastructures.
-All of the core faculty holds doctoral degrees from top American and overseas universities.
-The NYIT SoM does not use teaching assistants, graders, preceptors, etc. in either traditional or virtual classrooms.
-Students interact directly with faculty, in matters concerning course material, term projects, exams, academic advising and professional development.